omparghale/aes-rsa-hybrid/README.md

 ## Compilation and Execution
 ### Prerequisites
 * C++11 or later
-* OpenSSL development libraries (used only for SHA-256 hashing in logging)
+* OpenSSL development libraries (used for SHA-256 hashing and secure random number generation)
   * **Linux**: Install with `sudo apt-get install libssl-dev`
   * **Windows**: Ensure OpenSSL is installed and available in your build environment